logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 282: Given an array of integers, determine whether it contains a Pythagorean triplet
 - Q 283: Given an integer N, write a program that returns, in order, the first N regular numbers
 - Q 284: Given a binary tree and a particular node, find all cousins of that node
+- Q 285: You are given an array representing the heights of neighboring buildings on a city street, from east to west.
+The city assessor would like you to write an algorithm that returns how many of these buildings have a view of the setting sun, in order to properly value the street